HL7/davinci-deqm/source/pages/guidance.md

 ## Must Support

-- This guide adopts the QI Core definition for *[Must Support]* and add the following expectations:
+- This guide adopts the [QI Core *Must Support*] definition with the following additional expectations:

-- The receiver of data may not be able to complete processing and may "error out" if a Must Support element is unavailable.
+1. The receiver of data may not be able to complete processing and may "error out" if a Must Support element is unavailable.

 {% include link-list.md %}